 - Lower the grade in proportion to the seriousness of the deficiency.

-Research papers for University College courses should conform to the style requested by the professor.
+Research papers for undergraduate courses should conform to the style requested by the professor.
 A summary of the three standard forms is found on the Writing Consultation website.
 Students are required to keep backup copies of all assignments submitted.

 - For courses where electronic submission of assignments is required, it is the responsibility of the student to ensure that the instructor has received the assignment by the established due date and to ensure that the assignment submitted is the complete and correct version.